apache/openwhisk-deploy-kube/docs/k8s-docker-for-windows.md

 TLS termination will be handled by OpenWhisk's `nginx` service and will use self-signed certificates.
 You will need to invoke `wsk` with the `-i` command line argument to bypass certificate checking.

-The docker network is not exposed to the host on Windows.
-However, the exposed ports for NodePort services are forwarded from localhost.
-Therefore you must use different host names to connect to OpenWhisk from outside the cluster (with the `wsk` cli) and from inside the cluster (in `mycluster.yaml`).
-Continuing the example from above, when setting the `--apihost` for the `wsk` cli, you would use `localhost:31001`.